bigscience-workshop/promptsource/README.md

 You can also browse through existing prompts on the [hosted version of PromptSource](https://bigscience.huggingface.co/promptsource).
 Note the hosted version disables the Sourcing mode (`streamlit run promptsource/app.py -- --read-only`).

 ### Writing prompts
-Before creating new prompts, you should read the [contribution guidelines](CONTRIBUTING.md) which give an step-by-step description of how to contributed to collection of prompts.
+Before creating new prompts, you should read the [contribution guidelines](CONTRIBUTING.md) which give an step-by-step description of how to contribute to the collection of prompts.

 ### Datasets that require manual downloads
 Some datasets are not handled automatically by `datasets` and require users to download the dataset manually (`story_cloze` for instance ).

-In order to handle those datasets as well, we require users to download the dataset and put it in `~/.cache/promptsource`.
+To handle those datasets as well, we require users to download the dataset and put it in `~/.cache/promptsource`.
 This is the root directory containing all manually downloaded datasets.

 You can override this default path using `PROMPTSOURCE_MANUAL_DATASET_DIR` environment variable.
 This should point to the root directory.